-The trip’s first meal drew from the sea, as we feasted on an array of creatures with fins and shells.
+I recently took a food tour with a band of ragtag food writers in Tijuana, Ensenada and Valle de Guadalupe.
+Our trip’s first meal at La Palmera, drew from the sea, and we feasted on an array of creatures with fins and shells.
 That was all well and good, but if you’re going to hang with a horde of food writers for a full day, the subject matter inevitably turns to meat.
 Given that, we arrived at Sonora Mia, a very good Sonora-style steakhouse with meat from Mexico’s beef capital.

-We passed under the pixilated cactus sign to find a homey wooden restaurant and an intoxicating aroma emanating from the sizzling mesquite-grilled steaks.
+We passed under the pixilated cactus sign to find a homey wooden restaurant.
 La Familia Munoz hails from Hermosillo, the state capital of Sonora, and has represented their state in style for a decade.
 Every steak comes from Ranch 17, a ranch used by many of Tijuana’s leading restaurants, including Villa Saverios.
-The cows are grass-fed through and through.
+Cows are grass-fed through and through.

 The best way for a Mexican restaurant to make a good first impression is to deliver premium salsas.
-Sonora Mia loaded our table with a powerful trio, including dishes of creamy avocado, orange chile de arbol and fiery jalapeno, seeds and all.
+Sonora Mia loaded our table with a powerful trio: creamy avocado, orange chile de arbol and fiery jalapeño, seeds and all.

 Our carnivorous feast began in earnest with a Burro Machaca (50 pesos ~ $3.50), a streamlined burrito loaded with dried beef with a consistency akin to pork floss, plus a liberal amount of roasted onions and peppers.

-Cazuela (60 pesos) was another winner, strewn with shredded carne seca, peppery vegetables and chunks of potato.
+Cazuela (60 pesos) was another winner, strewn with shredded carne seca, peppery vegetables and potato chunks.

 We garnished each soup with a sprinkling of fresh-ground chiltepin peppers, a fiery red peppercorn that’s widely unavailable in Los Angeles.
 A couple grinds was plenty.